hunterdes/vangard-cal/README.md

 # vangard-cal
+This is for fun, please dont judge 😄.
+## Instruction
 1. Go to Chrome or any mordern browser
 2. Mouse Right click -> inspect -> console (Chrome).
 For mac os, opt + cmd + i
 3. try to paste the following code: